Sunday, March 6, 2011

 Almost by double!

-To illustrate what I just "tried" to say, lets have a look at the following code and the output we get.
+To illustrate what I just said, lets have a look at the following code and the output we get.

 open System